shekhargulati/java8-the-missing-tutorial/README.md

 Java 8 is not a new topic anymore.
 There are many good books published on it.
 Still I meet many Java developers unaware of the power of Java 8.
 The goal of this microbook is to cover some of the most important Java 8 features and how they can help developers in their day to day programming.
 This is based on my [7 days with Java 8](http://shekhargulati.com/7-days-with-java-8/) blog series.

+## Contributing to the Java 8: The Missing Tutorial

+Please contribute if you see an error or something that could be better!
+Raise an [issue](https://github.com/shekhargulati/java8-the-missing-tutorial/issues) or send me a pull request to improve.
+Contributions of all kinds, including corrections, additions, improvements, and translations, are welcome!

 ## Table of Contents

 * [Default and Static Methods for Interfaces](./01-default-static-interface-methods.md)